 For larger ecommerce sites, implement a mega menu that displays all available product categories and subcategories.
 This allows users to see everything at a glance without being overwhelmed.

-Include descriptions that directly address your customers’ needs and concerns.
-Focus on how your product solves their problems.
+Product descriptions are your opportunity to address your customers’ needs and concerns and demonstrate how your product solves their problems.

-Here’s an example of a good product description by Levi’s, a popular clothing brand:
+Here’s an example of a good product description by Levi’s:

 Further reading: How to Increase Conversions with CRO Website Design